Return to Monkey Island: Writing

-It was important to Gilbert that Return to Monkey Island begins after the ending of Monkey Island 2, which is a cliffhanger showing Guybrush as a child at an amusement park.
+Return to Monkey Island begins after Monkey Island 2, which ended on a cliffhanger with Guybrush having become a child at an amusement park.
 Gilbert left LucasArts after completing Monkey Island 2.
-Though he said that the later games "did their best" to resolve it, he wanted to "tackle it head on".
+Though he said that the later games "did their best" to resolve the ending, he wanted to "tackle it head on".

-Gilbert described the position of Return to Monkey Island in the series timeline as "amorphous".
-He and Grossman discussed if and how the game should embrace the events of the other games.
-They attempted to follow the existing canon where possible, but would ignore elements if it prevented them from telling a good story.
-Gilbert felt that some of the Monkey Island games had become too whimsical, and he wanted the new game to just be a pirate adventure, focusing on Guybrush sailing the seas and visiting islands.
+Gilbert described the position of Return to Monkey Island in the series' timeline as "amorphous".
+He and Grossman discussed whether the game should embrace the events of the other games.
+They attempted to follow the existing canon where possible, but ignored elements if it prevented them from telling a good story.
+Gilbert felt that some of the Monkey Island games had become too whimsical, and he wanted the new game to be a pirate adventure, focusing on Guybrush sailing the seas and visiting islands.

-Unlike the extemporaneous approach to writing that Grossman had early in his career, he now did things in more stages, working from the top down.
+Unlike the extemporaneous approach to writing that Grossman had early in his career, he worked things in more stages, working from the top down.
 He began with planning the big aspects and then moved on to the smaller details.
 To do this, he did a thumbnail pass where he tried to go through and quickly scribble out the entire game.
-During this process jokes pop into his head, which he made note of.
+During this process, jokes pop into his head, which he made note of.
 He believed that by taking this approach, it would preserve the freshness of humor without sacrificing the planning that was needed in guiding other aspects of the game, such as artwork and puzzle design.

 Art

 The art style differs from previous Monkey Island games.
 The team considered using pixel art, but did not want to make a "throwback" game.
 Gilbert said that they had a lot more freedom and flexibility to not make it a pixel art game.
 Searching for an art director, Gilbert recalled a drawing of a stylized Guybrush sent to him by the artist Rex Crowle in 2007, and discovered that Crowle had been a designer on the game LittleBigPlanet and the art director of Double Fine's Knights and Bikes.
 Gilbert hired Crowle to create an innovative style for Return to Monkey Island as the art director.

-Crowle, who played The Secret of Monkey Island as a child, took inspiration from other Monkey Island games and other 1990s LucasArts games such as Day of the Tentacle.
-For Return to Monkey Island he defined a style reminiscent of a picture book or a pop-up book because it matched well with the main topics of the game: "We've taken something from all of the games, while making something new and specifically tailored to the story that Ron Gilbert and Dave Grossman wanted to tell.
+Crowle, who had played The Secret of Monkey Island as a child, took inspiration from other Monkey Island games, as well as other 1990s LucasArts games such as Day of the Tentacle.
+For Return to Monkey Island, he defined a style reminiscent of a picture book or a pop-up book because it matched well with the main topics of the game: "We've taken something from all of the games, while making something new and specifically tailored to the story that Ron Gilbert and Dave Grossman wanted to tell.
 An art style has to connect with the core themes of the game you're making, its not an interchangeable thing that you apply like a Photoshop filter, and for this adventure a picture-book style was the right fit".